talyssonoliver/taly/docs/user-guides/admin-guide.md

 ## Custom Website Setup

 ### **1. Access the Website Builder**

 1. Go to **Settings > Website Customization**.
 2. Select a template and start customizing.

 ### **2. Update Content**

-- Add your salon logo and contact details.
+- Add your company logo and contact details.
 - Showcase your services with descriptions and prices.

 ### **3. Configure a Custom Domain**

 1. Go to **Settings > Domain Management**.
 2. Add your custom domain and follow the setup instructions.